h3oCharles/aCoUD/README.md

 # Installation

 to make it work in-game, download the code as a ZIP file and extract it to reveal an "aCoUD-main" folder.
-Open it, select all contents (which should be a "Missions" folder, a "Scripts" folder, a "Maps" folder, README, and LICENSE), package it as a ZIP file, and rename the extension to HWP and [put it in your data folder](https://www.hedgewars.org/node/6761)
+Open it, select all contents, package it as a ZIP file, and rename the extension to HWP and [put it in your data folder](https://www.hedgewars.org/node/6761)

 # Contribute

-if anyone would like to contribute, please read [the knowledge base](https://www.hedgewars.org/kb/LuaAPI) first before contacting me
+if anyone would like to contribute, please read [the knowledge base](https://www.hedgewars.org/kb/LuaAPI) and the repo's wiki first before contacting me